BlackApple62/SDRSharp-Audio-Equalizer-Plugin/README.md

 **Setup:**<br>Make a new folder in your SDR# Studio Plugins folder, call it "AudioEqualizer"<br>Extract the file "SDRSharp.Plugin.AudioEqualizer.dll" from the zip archive and copy this dll into your "AudioEqualizer" folder.<br>
 SDRSharp will load your plugin at next execution.<br><br>

+**NOTE:**
-This Plugin is compiled for SDR# Studio 32bit, with .NET Framework version 5.x,<br>will not run on SDR# versions running on .NET4.x, including v.
-1784.<br>
+This Plugin is compiled for SDR# Studio 32bit, with .NET Framework version 5.x,
-It will work only with SDR# Studio version 1785 onward, based on .NET 5.x.
+<br>It will work only with SDR# Studio version 1785 onward, based on .NET 5.x.
+<br>IT will not run on SDR# versions running on .NET4.x, including v.
+1784.<br><br>

 **Release note/changelog : _https://github.com/BlackApple62//SDRSharp-Audio-Equalizer-Plugin/releases_**